 Petronila de la Cueva, widow of Juan de Góngora, daughter of Lorenzo, native of México City, twenty years old, fair, pockmarked from smallpos, and three moles on the left cheek.

-Cristóbal de Góngora, son of the aforedaid native of México City, twelve years old, fair, pockmarked from smallpos, and three moles on the left cheek.
+Cristóbal de Góngora, son of the aforesaid native of México City, twelve years old, fair, pockmarked from smallpox, and three moles on the left cheek.

 María Gertrudis de Góngora, daughter of the same, native of México City, eight years old, broad face, large eyes, and broad forehead.

 Francisca de Góngora, daughter of the same and sister of the aforementioned, native of México City, six years old., aquiline face, large eyes, and a wide nose.

 Gregoria de Góngora, sister of the aforesaid, native of México City, three years old, fair and blond, large eyes.

 Juan de Góngora, son and brother of the aforesaid, native of Mexico City, one year old, fair, large eyes.

 Royal Crown Restored, p.
 268-269

 Juan Maestre de Góngora was a native of Mexico City and the son of Bartolomé de Góngora and María de Salas Sotomayor.
 His wife, Petronila de la Cueva y Almonacid, was baptized on 9 Jul 1646 in Mexico City and was the daughter of Lorenzo de la Cueva and María Gómez de San José (Almonacid).
 Juan and Petronila married on 17 Jun 1674.
 Together they had the following children: Cristóbal, baptized on 1 Aug 1675; María Gertrudis; Francisca; Gregoria; Josefa; and Juan José.